+Audit Comments

+Land and Building valuations - £17.360m

-Significant judgement or estimate Summary of management's approach A Audit Comments Assessment £17.360massets such as leisure centres, bowling greens and recreation areas, which are required to be valued at depreciated replacement cost (DRC) at year end, reflecting the cost of a modern equivalent asset necessary to deliver the same service provision.
+Other land and buildings comprises (£6.212m) of specialised assets such as leisure centres, bowling greens and recreation areas, which are required to be valued at depreciated replacement cost (DRC) at year end, reflecting the cost of a modern equivalent asset necessary to deliver the same service provision.
 The remainder of other land and buildings (£11.148m) are not specialised in nature and are required to be valued at existing use in value (EUV) at year end.
 The Council has engaged Liberata to complete the valuation of properties as at 1st April 2021 on a five year cyclical basis.
-38% of assets were revalued during 2021/22.Management have considered the year end value of non-valued properties and the potential valuation change in the assets revalued at 01/04/21.
+38% of assets were revalued during 2021/22.

+Management have considered the year end value of non-valued properties and the potential valuation change in the assets revalued at 01/04/21.
 Management and the valuer hold discussions to identify assets that may have been materially impaired in the year, although they may not have been due to be revalued in year.
+However as in previous years these discussions have not been documented and cannot be verified.

+Annual revaluations are performed across all asset categories to identify general trends in valuation movements for all asset categories.
+Where any significant changes are identified then all assets within the relevant category are revalued.
+Management have advised they have made an assessment of assets not revalued and identified no material change to the properties value.
+As mentioned above and in the previous year these discussions have not been documented and cannot be verified.

+The total year end valuation of land and buildings was £45.465m, a net decrease of £1.010m from 2020/21 (£46.475m).

-However as in previous years these discussions have not been documented and cannot be verified.The year assets within the relevant category are revalued.
-Management weight they made an assessment of assets notThe year weight they made an assessment of assets not We have reviewed and assessed the details supporting the estimates and judgements in this area, considering; Revised ISA540 requirements in guidance note; Assessment of management's expert, your external valuer; Completeness and accuracy of the underlying information used to determine the estimate Appropriateness of any alternative site assumptions Impact of any changes to valuation method Consistency of estimate against near neighbours/GE report Reasonableness of increase/decrease in estimate Adequacy of disclosure of estimate in the financial statements The valuation method remains consistent with the prior year.
+We have reviewed and assessed the details supporting the estimates and judgements in this area, considering;

+- Revised ISA540 requirements in guidance note; - Assessment of management's expert, your external valuer; - Completeness and accuracy of the underlying information used to determine the estimate - Appropriateness of any alternative site assumptions - · Impact of any changes to valuation method - Consistency of estimate against near neighbours/GE report - Reasonableness of increase/decrease in estimate - Adequacy of disclosure of estimate in the financial statements

+The valuation method remains consistent with the prior year.

 The valuer has prepared their valuations in accordance with RICS Valuation - Global Standards.
-However we vould reiterate the valuations should be completed as at he 31st March.
-[Light Purple] We consider management' s process is appropriate and key assumptions are neither optimistic or cautious
+However we would reiterate the valuations should be completed as at the 31st March.

+[Light Purple]

+We consider

+management'

+s process is

+appropriate

+and key

+assumptions

+are neither

+optimistic or

+cautious